julianreul/mode_behave/paper.md

 the latent class model and the base data.

 ![Simulated choice probabilities for two identified consumer groups (C1 & C2), a latent class model and the survey (base) data.
 The latent class model indicates the average choice probabilities of the identified consumer groups, weighted by their size](mode_behave_public/Visualizations/forecast_clustering.png)

+Electric vehicle adoption is a prominent example of behavioral modeling in socio-technical systems, with recent research being conducted in the German context by Gnann et al. (2022) and Reul et al. (2023) [@Gnann2022, @Reul2023].

 # Acknowledgements